 Marathon weekend in Duluth is an annual tradition which highlights the very best of what the area has to offer including breathtaking scenery, unmatched hospitality and passionate community spirit.
 Other events such as the Whipper Snapper Races for Kids, the Michelina’s All-You-Can-Eat Spaghetti Dinner, the Essentia Health Fitness and Health Expo, guest speaking presentations and live music help make for a weekend experience that participants, family members and race fans will remember forever!

 Grandma's Marathon weekend also features the Garry Bjorklund Half Marathon and the William A. Irvin 5K.
-The Garry Bjorklund Half Marathon is Saturday, June 21 at 6:30 a.m. and the William A. Irvin 5K is Friday, June 20 at 6 p.m.
-Registration for those two events is conducted in February and March, respectively.
+The Garry Bjorklund Half Marathon is Saturday, June 16 at 6:15 a.m. and the William A. Irvin 5K is Friday, June 15 at 6 p.m.
+Registration for all three events opened in October.